tariq7299/final-project-cs50/README.md

 # finale-project

 ## Project setup

 ```
+vue create app # THis CLI command will init the project, and create all the necessary folders
+vue add vutify # THis will add vutify library, as i used some of its componenets
 npm install
 npm install --save-dev dotenv-webpack # To be able to use env variables in vue

 ```